Aadv1k/NewsMan/packages/core/README.md

 # @newsman/core

-A framework to mine news articles from various outlets through a reliable and modular system, inspired by the [NewsAPI](https://newsapi.org)
+A library to mine news articles from various outlets through a reliable and modular system, inspired by the [NewsAPI](https://newsapi.org)

 - :newspaper: Sort news by language, country and domain
 - :ok: Easily add or exclude sites by just deleting the corresponding files
 - :dragon: Customize the scraping behaviour through [DracoQL](https://github.com/aadv1k/DracoQL)

 ## Usage